A NSW Government website

 About the project

-Part of the NSW Government’s Sustainable Diversion Limit Adjustment Mechanism (SDLAM) Acceleration Program, the Mid-Murray Anabranches project aims to restore the quality and functionality of local rivers and creeks within the Murray River, and support the needs of adjacent landholders, industry and First Nations communities.
+Part of the NSW Government’s Sustainable Diversion Limit Adjustment Mechanism (SDLAM) program, the Mid-Murray Anabranches Project aims to restore the quality and functionality of local rivers and creeks within the Murray River system, and support the needs of adjacent landholders, industries and First Nations communities.

-The proposed project will improve connectivity between the Murray River and its main anabranch, the Edward-Kolety river system, and other surrounding creeks including Tuppal, Native Dog and Bullatale creeks.
+The project will improve connectivity between the Murray River, its main anabranch, the Edward-Kolety river system, and surrounding creeks including Tuppal, Native Dog and Bullatale creeks by December 2026.

-Investment in local infrastructure will deliver ecological outcomes for these important waterways by improving flow regimes to support river health and by removing barriers to fish movement.
+Investment in local infrastructure will deliver ecological outcomes for these important waterways by improving river flows to support river health and by removing barriers to fish movement.

-The project will also allow water for the environment to be delivered more flexibly, so the objectives of in the Murray-Lower Darling Long-Term Water Plan and Basin-wide Environmental Watering Strategy can be achieved.
+The project will allow water for the environment to be delivered more flexibly, so the objectives of the Murray-Lower Darling Long-Term Water Plan and Basin-wide Environmental Watering Strategy can be achieved.

 Project benefits

-The project will provide a range of benefits for landholders, communities and the environment, including:
+The project will provide a range of benefits for landholders, communities and the environment such as:

-• increased connectivity between the Murray and Edward Rivers
+• improving the connectivity between the Murray and Edward Rivers

-• increased native fish passage and ecological production
+• increasing native fish passage and ecological production

-• support for the accessibility and management requirements of private landholders
+• supporting the accessibility and management requirements of private landholders

-• more tourism and industry opportunities in the area from recreational fishing and birdwatching
+• increasing tourism and industry opportunities in the area (i.e., recreational fishing and birdwatching)

-• enhanced wildlife habitat for a range of terrestrial fauna, including the nationally threatened superb parrot
+• enhancing wildlife habitat for a range of animals, including the nationally threatened superb parrot

 Project status

-Planning, surveys and approvals to inform the detailed design process for the remaining packages at Bullatale Creek and Native Dog Creek are progressing and are scheduled for tender in late 2022.
+The detailed design process for the remaining packages at Bullatale Creek and Native Dog Creek are well progressed and are scheduled to go to tender in mid to late 2024.

-Consultation with both affected landowners and key stakeholders is ongoing.
+Consultation with affected landowners and other key stakeholders is ongoing.

 Project location

-The Mid-Murray Anabranches are located in southern New South Wales near Deniliquin and forms the northern boundary of the Murray River floodplain and the eastern boundary of the Edward River floodplain.
+The Mid-Murray anabranches are located in southern New South Wales near Deniliquin.
+They form the northern boundary of the Murray River floodplain and the eastern boundary of the Edward River floodplain.

 Stakeholder engagement

-Water Infrastructure NSW values input from its stakeholders and the community and is committed to comprehensive engagement with real and tangible outcomes.
-We will be working directly with affected communities to understand what needs to be done to deliver the project effectively, whilst minimising the impact on local communities.
+The Water Group in the NSW Department of Climate Change, Energy, the Environment and Water values input from its stakeholders and communities, including First Nations communities, and is committed to comprehensive engagement with real and tangible outcomes.
+We have been working directly with affected communities to understand what needs to be done to deliver the project effectively, while minimising local impacts.

-Negotiations to address access and stock security requirements are at varying stages from early conversations with landholders through to contract negotiations for infrastructure development, such as the construction of new creek crossings.
+Negotiations with landholders to address access and stock security requirements are progressing towards contract negotiations for infrastructure works.

-Completion of the project will mean a significant investment in infrastructure with flow-on benefits for communities and businesses.
+Completion of the project by December 2026 will mean a significant investment in infrastructure with flow-on benefits for communities and businesses.
 The program will prioritise local contractors to ensure, wherever possible, investment flows back into local communities.

 Contact us